cobaltcore-dev/.github/profile/README.md

 ## :books: Learn More

-To learn more about IronCore, check out the official documentation which is added soon!
+To learn more about CobaltCore, check out the official documentation which will be added soon!